vscosta/yap/README.md

 YAP 6.3.4 has been built with the gcc and clang compilers on Linux and OSX machines.
 We expect to recover support for  WIN32 machines and
 Android next.

+We are happy to include in YAP several excellent packages developed under separate licenses.
+Our thanks to the authors for their kind authorization to include these packages.

 The overall copyright and permission notice for YAP4.3 can be found in the Artistic file in this directory.
 YAP follows the Perl Artistic license, and it is thus non-copylefted freeware.
 Some components of YAP have been obtained from SWI Prolog and ciao, and have